vim-scripts/riv.vim/README.rst

 reStructuredText Guide
 ----------------------

-Following features are in all reStructuredText files.
+Following features are for all reStructuredText (``*.rst``) documents.

-When editing an reStructuredText document (``*.rst`` ),

-These settings will be automatically on.
+And follows reStructedText syntax.

 :NOTE: make sure ``filetype plugin indent on`` and ``syntax on`` is in your vimrc

 Sections
 ~~~~~~~~~

-Sections are basic document structure.

-Section titles are highlighted.

-Section levels and numbers are auto detected.
-Sections are folded by it's section level,
-and showing it's section number (chapter number) as fold info.
+Fold sections by it's level, and showing it's section number.

 * Actions: